treyhunner/treyhunner.github.com/source/_posts/2013-10-03-visual-integration-tests-for-django.markdown

 I recently added a new type of test to my testing arsenal: visual tests.
 Visual tests ensure the CSS, markup, and JavaScript produce a webpage that looks right.

-Taking screenshots of a webpage requires a full-featured web browser to render the CSS and execute the JavaScript.
-Most of the visual testing tools I found rely on Selenium or PhantomJS for rendering.

 ## Visual testing suites

 Visual testing tools compare screenshots to ensure tested webpages look pixel perfect.
-I found three tools for visual testing and only one of them met my needs.
+Capturing webpage screenshots requires a full-featured web browser to render CSS and execute JavaScript.
+All three of the visual testing tools I found rely on Selenium or PhantomJS for rendering.

 ### PhantomCSS

 [PhantomCSS][] uses PhantomJS for screenshot differencing.
-PhantomCSS won't integrate directly with the Django live server or your Python test suite, so if you want to run a visual integration test, you'd need to manually start the test server and setup test data between tests.
+PhantomCSS won't integrate directly with the Django live server or your Python test suite, so if you want to run a visual integration test, you'd need to manually start and stop the test server between tests.
+I might eventually try out PhantomCSS for CSS unit tests, but I wanted to visually test my full website so I found the lack of integration with the Django live server.

 ### Django-casper